 Have consistent multi-generational family gatherings.
 These are very grounding for teenagers, because it gives them a safe place to belong that’s absent of peer pressure.
 The wisdom and history contained in multi-generations is very effective in calming down the angsty teenager.

 Dads have a very important role to play in their daughter’s life.
 When a daughter feels special, loved, and protected by her father’s she flourishes.

 Dad’s words of encouragement are very powerful.
 I know this from my own life.
 I always knew my dad accepted, delighted, and believed in me.
 This confidence has stayed with me throughout my life.

 Dads overall, are better at staying detached from the emotional drama.

 The problem is that dads can feel out of the loop and disconnected.
 Their default mode is to rely on you for everything concerning the daughter.

 (This is why you feel it’s all on your shoulders.)

-When dads are disconnected from the day-to-day issues, they miss the mark with parenting issues, because they don’t have the information.
-Dad’s can be all-star players with extra coaching and day-to-day information.
-He also may need a few ideas on how to spend time with his daughter.
+When dads are disconnected from the day to day issues, they miss the mark with parenting issues, because they don’t have the information.
+Dad’s can be all-star players with extra coaching and day to day information.
+He also may need a few ideas of how to spend time with his daughter.
 He can start small by taking her to get coffee or breakfast once a week.

 Don’t worry.
 You can still build your daughter team with other positive role models.